Food, Transport, Sport, The Locals,

 - Accommodation options are like anywhere else.
 Hostels, campsites, resorts, retreats, couchsurfing and DOC huts.

 - Four seasons in one day.
-Yup, it’s one of those countries where you should always leave the house thanks to New Zealand’s surrounded by water and mountain ranges scattered throughout.
+Yup, it’s one of those countries where you should always leave the house thanks to New Zealand being surrounded by water with mountain ranges scattered throughout.
 There’s no best time to travel to New Zealand.
 It’s a personal choice and will heavily depend on your preference for activities.

-- Further north means more warmth.
+- Further north means warmer weather.
 That’s the general rule of thumb to stick too.